-- The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - The % of investments that comply with the business activity-based exclusions. - The % of holdings voted.
+- The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - The % of investments that comply with the business activity- based exclusions. - The % of holdings voted.

-Methodologies in relation to these indicators are outlined below:
+The methodologies in relation to these indicators are outlined below:

-Ethical exclusions - norms - and business activity-based exclusions The Fund minimises the existence of adverse impacts by formally excluding companies from its investable universe by applying ethical screens: a norms-based evaluation of investee companies, and business activity-based exclusions.
+Ethical Exclusions - Norms - and Business Activity-Based Exclusions.
+The Fund minimises the existence of adverse impacts by formally excluding companies from its investable universe by applying ethical screens: a norms-based evaluation of investee companies, and business activity-based exclusions.
 Initial negative screening is done using a variety of third-party data sources (such as Sustainalytics and MSCI), supplemented by additional research from ESG analysts and/or investment managers as required.